 He played the unseen character Debbie Frollop in BBC One’s Eastenders for six years before she was mysteriously killed by an aggressive kitchen cabinet.

 He hosts his own consumer comedy hybrid show for Channel 4 called Joe Lycett’s Got Your Back, which won the 2021 Royal Television Society Award for best formatted factual and was nominated for a BAFTA but it was beaten by some prick called Romesh.
-He is the host of BBC One’s The Great British Sewing Bee and has taken over from Richard Ayoade as host of Travelman, although who knows when that’ll actually get filmed now the world is entirely shafted.
+He hosted BBC One’s The Great British Sewing Bee and has taken over from Richard Ayoade as host of Travel Man.

 He has hosted multiple programmes for BBC Radio 4, including Joe Lycett’s Obsessions, and occasionally stands in for people like Rylan and Sara Cox on BBC Radio 2.

 In 2019 he convinced the Lord Mayor of Birmingham Yvonne Mosquito to open his kitchen extension.
 You can watch a recording of the livestream on YouTube here.

 In 2020 as part of a story for Joe Lycett’s Got Your Back he changed his name by deed poll to Hugo Boss in protest to the company of the same name sending cease and desist letters to small businesses.
 It became international news and people still occasionally shout the name at him in the street.
 You can watch what happened here.